quasarbright/blog/_src/posts/2024-08-09-log-fibonacci.md

 In general, the number of multiplications necessary for \\(x^n\\) with our repeated squaring algorithm is \\(O(\log n)\\) (specifically \\(\log_2\\)) since that's how many squarings we need to perform, and the number of multiplications to combine squarings is similar.

-Let's implement this for regular numbers:
+Let's implement this for numbers before we do matrices:

 ```ts
 function pow(x: number, n: number) {